 It is widely recognized that the planet could face an ecological tipping point.

-"To take care of humanity, we must take care of nature," said the UN secretary general António Guterres on the occasion of World Environment Day in June.
+“To care for humanity, we must care for nature,” said the UN Secretary General António Guterres on World Environment Day in June.

-Guterres stressed the importance of making changes as the world recovers from the recent pandemic: "As we work to rebuild better, we put nature in its place, that is, at the center of our decision-making process ".
+Guterres stressed the importance of making changes as the world recovers from the recent pandemic: “As we work to build back better, we put nature in its place, that is, at the center of our decision-making process”.

 About half of global GDP is related to nature

-In addition to the many millions of environmentally dependent jobs, there are also billions of people intimately connected and totally dependent on natural remedies and medicines.
+In addition to the many millions of jobs dependent on the environment, there are also billions of people intimately connected to and totally dependent on natural remedies and medicines.

-The threat of human-caused environmental damage was highlighted in the World Economic Forum's Global Risk Report 2020, where it is located in the top 10 most probable and most impactful risks.
+The threat of human-caused environmental damage was highlighted in the World Economic Forum's 2020 Global Risk Report, where in the top 10 most probable and most impactful risks.

 Consumption, a threat of species

-The main problem outlined by the report is that any increase in resource efficiency and environmental protection offered by technology-based solutions has been outweighed by growth in consumption.
-To the point that it might be time to rethink traditional ideas about supply and demand.
+The main problem outlined by the report is that any increases in resource efficiency and environmental protection offered by technology-based solutions have been outpaced by growth in consumption.
+So much so that it may be time to rethink traditional ideas about supply and demand.

-In capitalist societies, the theory states that consumer needs drive the rest of the economy: firms will only produce things for which there is demand.
-(One of the reasons why in the middle of the Covid disaster there were no masks around)
+In capitalist societies, the theory states that consumer needs drive the rest of the economy: businesses will only produce things for which there is demand.
+(One of the reasons why in the midst of the Covid disaster there were no masks around).

 It is time for a reset

-An economy must be created in which the market pursues fairer results for all, supported by changes to fiscal, regulatory and fiscal policies and new trade agreements.
-Investments are needed that promote shared objectives, such as equality and sustainability.
+An economy must be created in which the market pursues fairer outcomes for all, supported by changes to fiscal, regulatory and fiscal policies and new trade agreements.
+We need investments that promote shared objectives, such as equality and sustainability.
 It is already happening in some parts of the world, those where economic stimulus programs are being implemented.
-We need greater public / private collaboration in the pursuit of the public good.
+We need greater public/private collaboration in the pursuit of the public good.

 The pandemic devastated families and blocked major economies.
 But by directing resources towards new and improved systems and processes, rather than supporting existing ones, a lasting change for the better is possible.